sensu/sensu-docs/content/sensu-go/5.16/guides/reduce-alert-fatigue.md

 sensuctl create -f sensu-fatigue-check-filter.yml
 {{< /highlight >}}

-Now that you've created the filter asset and the filter, you can create the check annotations you need for the asset to work properly.
+Now that you've created the filter asset and the event filter, you can create the check annotations you need for the asset to work properly.

 #### Annotate a check for filter asset use